mattrips/scratchPad/Protocol Conformance.md

 &#9724; line of protocol inheritance
 : [insert a definition]

-#### 1.3.8 Most Specialized Implementation
+#### 1.3.8 Relative Specialization of Implementations
-An implementation declared on the type or a superclass of the type always is the most specialized implementation.
-If no such implementation exists, than  if only one implementation
+An implementation declared on the type or a superclass of the type always is the a more specialized implementation than any other possible implementation.
+If there is no such implementation exists, than  if only one implementatio

 two implementations are declared in the same line of protocol inheritance, the implementation